intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

      - ins: M. Boucadair
      - ins: P. Thubert
      - ins: J. Tantsura
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   GOS:
     title: "Tune In.
 Turn On.
 Cut Back.
 Finding the optimal streaming ‘default’ mode to increase energy efficiency, shift consumer expectations, and safeguard choice"
     author:
      - ins: Greening of Streaming
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Jacob:
     title: "Towards a power-proportional Internet"
     author:
      - ins: R. Jacob
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   Jansen:
     title: "Environment, internet infrastructure, and digital rights"
     author:
      - ins: F. Jansen
      - ins: M. Richman
+    date: December 2022
+    seriesinfo: "Position paper in the IAB Workshop on Environmental Impacts of Internet Applications and Systems"
   King:
     title: "On Principles for a Sustainability Stack"
     author: